 Registration for LCL21 is closed.

-Linguistics Career Launch 2021 is a four-week summer “boot camp” designed to help people with linguistics degrees explore career possibilities outside of academia.
-LCL21 will take place virtually on 19 days from July 6 to July 30 using the Gather.town platform as an interactive hub with workshops and courses conducted via Zoom.
+Linguistics Career Launch 2021 was a four-week summer “boot camp” designed to help people with linguistics degrees explore career possibilities outside of academia.
+LCL21 took place virtually on 19 days from July 6 to July 30 using the Gather.town platform as an interactive hub with workshops and courses conducted via Zoom.

 There are two groups of programming that make up LCL21, General Registration and Course Registration: